 I had not tested CintaNotes but relied on someone else's testimony when I wrote the previous post on it.
-So, I thought I would actually text it with my approximately 10,600 text files from ConnectedText.
+So, I thought I would actually test it with my approximately 10,600 text files from ConnectedText.

 The short of it: I couldn't.
 CintaNotes uses its own file format (*.db).
 You can import db, and xml files, no txt files.
 It has a selection for "All files", but it does not recognize txt files.
 So I could not import the notes I used in ResophNotes and nVALT.
 This means that I could not test CintaNotes due to its limitations in import.